 Food and Agriculture Policy Group

-The Food & Agriculture Policy Group is a student group founded at the Goldman School of Public Policy and open to students from across the Berkeley campus.
-The group seeks to explore how policy can achieve equity, justice, and economic and environmental sustainability within food and agriculture systems.
+The Food & Agriculture Policy Group seeks to explore how policy can achieve equity, justice, and economic and environmental sustainability within food and agriculture systems.
 By providing resources, convening conversations, and facilitating collaboration within the UC Berkeley community and beyond, the Food & Agriculture Policy Group examines the intersections of issues such as food justice and equity, the environmental impacts of food systems, the role of food and agriculture subsidies, access to and affordability of nutritious food, and the impact of climate change on food systems.

-For more information, see the Food and Agriculture Policy Group website.
+For more information, see this article about the Food and Agriculture Policy Group.

 Food Association at Berkeley